PurdueRCAC/hands-on-with-anvil/challenges/Python_Cupy_Basics/README.md

 Before we start testing the CuPy scripts provided in this repository, let's go over some of the basics.
 The developers provide a great introduction to using CuPy in their user guide under the [CuPy Basics](https://docs.cupy.dev/en/stable/user_guide/basic.html) section.
-We will be following this walkthrough on Frontier.
+We will be following this walkthrough on Anvil.
-This is done to illustrate the basics, but participants should **NOT** explicitly follow along (as resources are limited on Frontier and interactive jobs will clog up the queue).
+This is done to illustrate the basics, but participants should **NOT** explicitly follow along (as resources are limited on Anvil and interactive jobs will clog up the queue).

-The syntax below assumes being in a Python shell with access to 4 GPUs; however, Frontier interactive nodes have 8 GPUs allocated to CuPy by default.
+The syntax below assumes being in a Python shell with access to 4 GPUs; however, Anvil interactive nodes have 8 GPUs allocated to CuPy by default.

 As is the standard with NumPy being imported as "np", CuPy is often imported in a similar fashion: